VAT Registration, Recon & Submissions

 backed by best in class cloud accounting tools and technology

-What is VAT?
+What is Value Added Tax?

 VAT is one of those indirect taxes that consumers know they pay, but do not think of as paying taxes per se.
 This is a very effective way for SARS to collect taxes from millions of taxpayers through a much smaller number of VAT vendors.